 The Journal features articles on the laboratory aspects and clinical use of antimicrobials including antibacterial, antiviral, antifungal, and antiprotozoal agents.
 In addition to a wealth of primary papers, JAC carries review articles offering in-depth discussion on matters of topical concern, and lively leading articles offer incisive coverage of recent advances and controversies.
-Other article types include: systematic reviews, antimicrobial practice (articles on practical prescribing and formulary issues), correspondence (a section for case reports and research letters, as well as letters to the Editor commenting on articles published in the Journal) and book reviews (helpful reviews of relevant, newly published titles).
+Other article types include: systematic reviews, antimicrobial practice (articles on practical prescribing and formulary issues) and correspondence (a section for case reports and research letters, as well as letters to the Editor commenting on articles published in the Journal).

 The Journal particularly welcomes manuscripts that enhance the practice of evidence-based medicine (clinical trials, systematic reviews and meta-analyses), improve antimicrobial treatment (pharmacokinetics, pharmacodynamics and prescribing practices) and enhance our understanding of the action of antimicrobial agents and the mechanisms and epidemiology of antimicrobial resistance.
 For studies on the antimicrobial properties of natural products, authors are strongly discouraged from submitting work on materials that have not been chemically defined.
 For non-randomized studies evaluating the effectiveness of interventions, the uncontrolled before and after design is generally agreed to be intrinsically weak and this type of study is very unlikely to be judged acceptable for publication unless there are other compelling reasons.